 Figure 1.
 Exemplar continuous relative phase plots.

 The solid red line represents the mean relative phase angle of all five jumps with a phase angle of 0 representing completely in phase or both the thorax and pelvis rotating together at the same rate.
-A phase angle > 0 indicates that the thorax is rotating ahead or leading the pelvis.
-A phase angle < 0 indicates the pelvis is rotating ahead or leading the thorax.
+A phase angle > 0 (positive angle) indicates that the thorax is rotating ahead or leading the pelvis.
+A phase angle < 0 (negative angle) indicates the pelvis is rotating ahead or leading the thorax.
 The loading phase is represented by the first ~20%.
 The landing phase is represented by the last ~50%.
 Vertical error bars indicate the standard deviation at points of the CRP plot.
 Therefore, larger vertical bars indicate greater movement variability jump to jump, while smaller bars represent less variability.

 In phase is represented by a relative phase angle of 0.
 Out of phase (thorax-led) is represented by a positive relative phase angle.